 Philadelphia Child Care Initiative (2003-2013)

-The Child Care Initiative was dedicated to providing capital, capacity-building services, and technical assistance to nonprofit child care centers and out-of-school time service providers seeking to improve the quality of their programs and facilities.
-This initiative was a vital resource in building a sustainable child care system that provided all of southeastern Pennsylvania’s children with access to high-quality early learning environments.
+NFF’s Child Care Initiative provided capital, capacity-building services, and technical assistance to nonprofit child care centers and out-of-school time service providers seeking to improve the quality of their programs and facilities.
+This initiative was a vital resource in building a sustainable child care system designed to provide all of southeastern Pennsylvania’s children with access to high-quality early learning environments.
 With support from the William Penn Foundation, City of Philadelphia, United Way of Southeastern Pennsylvania, Wachovia Regional Community Development Corporation, Pennsylvania Department of Community & Economic Development, John S. and James L. Knight Foundation and Samuel S. Fels Fund, over $11.7 million in grants and loans were invested to improve child care in the region.
 To read the findings from this initiative, please click here.